 4. Plaster Can Self-Heal Cracks

 It’s not a miracle, it’s just science.
-Lime plaster goes through a curing process called carbonation which causes it to continuously be building and rebuilding bonds between its particles.
+Lime goes through a curing process called carbonation which causes it to continuously be building and rebuilding bonds between its particles.
 No, it won’t heal big structural cracks, but small hairline cracks can heal themselves over time and I have seen it happen on more than one occasion.
 So, don’t count it out.

 5. Plaster Removes Carbon Dioxide From the Air

 I don’t know if it’s coincidence that as we have used less lime plaster and mortar in construction, the atmospheric concentration of carbon dioxide has continued to rise.
 I’m sure increased pollution and population growth have played a role too, but that doesn’t mean lime didn’t help.

-Lime, the primary ingredient in plaster and mortar prior to the 1930s, releases water and draws in carbon dioxide as it cures.
+Lime, the primary ingredient in historic plasters prior to the 1930s, releases water and draws in carbon dioxide as it cures.
 That process of carbonation we talked about earlier.
 It needs the carbon dioxide to help it turn back into limestone and so it continuously pulls carbon dioxide from the atmosphere little by little, as long as it is standing.

-Sadly, gypsum plaster doesn’t do the same thing.
-To me, that makes lime plaster and mortar some of the greenest building materials ever invented.
+Sadly, gypsum doesn’t do the same thing.
+To me, that makes lime one of the greenest building materials ever invented.
 If that alone doesn’t convince you to keep your plaster, I’m not sure what will.

 6. Plaster Lasts Longer Than Drywall

 When you combine all these things together, you get a longer lasting and overall better product in plaster that has and will continue to stand the test of time.
 It’s no fun to replace walls and a lime plaster wall will need replacing less often than drywall, due to damage and age.

-Even if the plaster is sagging or cracked, it can be repaired to last for decades more.
+Even if the plaster is sagging or cracked, it can be repaired to last for decades more in the ways I outline in the video below.
 I’ve found that the reason most plaster is removed is because of homeowners and contractors simply not knowing it could be retained or repaired.